West Africa: Colonialism

 In the early 19th century, a series of Fulani reformist jihads swept across Western Africa.
 The most notable include Usman dan Fodio's Fulani Empire, which replaced the Hausa city-states, Seku Amadu's Massina Empire, which defeated the Bambara, and El Hadj Umar Tall's Toucouleur Empire, which briefly conquered much of modern-day Mali.

 However, the French and British continued to advance in the Scramble for Africa, subjugating kingdom after kingdom.
-With the fall of Samory Ture's new-founded Wassoulou Empire in 1898 and the Ashanti queen Yaa Asantewaa in 1902, most West African military resistance to colonial rule resulted in failure.
+With the fall of Samory Ture's established Wassoulou Empire in 1898 and the Ashanti queen Yaa Asantewaa in 1902, most West African military resistance to colonial rule resulted in failure.

-Part of the West-African regions underwent an increase in the numeracy level throughout the 19th century.
+Part of the West African regions underwent an increase in the numeracy level throughout the 19th century.
 The reason for such a growth was predetermined by a number of factors.
 Namely, the peanut production and trade, which was boosted by the demand of the colonial states.
-Importantly, the rise of the numeracy was higher in the regions which were less hierarchical and had less dependent from the slavery trade (e.g. Sine and Salum).
+Importantly, the rise of numeracy was higher in the regions which were less hierarchical and had less dependence on the slavery trade (e.g. Sine and Salum).
 Whereas areas with the opposite trends illustrated opposite tendencies (e.g. central and northern Senegal).
-Those patterns were further even more stimulated with the French colonial campaign.
+Those patterns were further even more stimulated by the French colonial campaign.

 Britain controlled the Gambia, Sierra Leone, Ghana, and Nigeria throughout the colonial era, while France unified Senegal, Guinea, Mali, Burkina Faso, Benin, Ivory Coast, and Niger into French West Africa.
 Portugal founded the colony of Guinea-Bissau, while Germany claimed Togoland, but was forced to divide it between France and Britain following First World War due to the Treaty of Versailles.
 Only Liberia retained its independence, at the price of major territorial concessions.

-Postcolonial eras
+Postcolonial era

 Following World War II, nationalist movements arose across West Africa.
 In 1957, Ghana, under Kwame Nkrumah, became the first West African colony to achieve its independence, followed the next year by France's colonies (Guinea in 1958 under the leadership of President Ahmed Sekou Touré); by 1974, West Africa's nations were entirely autonomous.

 Since independence, many West African nations have been submerged under political instability, with notable civil wars in Nigeria, Sierra Leone, Liberia, and Ivory Coast, and a succession of military coups in Ghana and Burkina Faso.

 Since the end of colonialism, the region has been the stage for some brutal conflicts, including: